 ABC Books to Learn Your ABCs

-Through repetitive reading of ABC books, he also began to point out letters and name them.
-For some reason, the letter Mm continues to be a favorite.
-Here are a few books we’ve enjoyed lately.
+Through the repetitive reading of ABC books, he also began to point out letters and name them.
+For some reason, the letter Mm was a favorite.
+Here are a few of his favorites.
 You can also visit a previous post I did on alphabet books for more ideas.